WHAT ARE THE REQUIREMENTS IN INVESTIGATION AND EVIDENCE TO PROVE A PREMISES LIABILITY CASE?

-HOW CAN EVIDENCE BE PRESERVED IN A PREMISES LIABILITY CASE?
+HOW TO PRESERVE AN EVIDENCE IN A PREMISES LIABILITY CASE?

 Regardless, the plaintiff bears the burden to prove its own case.
 Evidence is lost, destroyed, misplaced, or may even be tampered with.
 It is best that the plaintiff documents and preserve as much evidence as possible within their own control.
 The plaintiff cannot rely on any opposing party to preserve persuasive evidence that weighs on them incurring legal responsibility.